ginkgobioworks/grafana-logstream/README.md

 #### Acknowledgements

-This panel is based on the "Datatable" panel by [Brian Gann](https://github.com/briangann/grafana-datatable-panel)
+The source code from the "Datatable" panel by [Brian Gann](https://github.com/briangann/grafana-datatable-panel) was a great reference for setting up this plugin.

 #### Changelog